 Website Design – Push and Pull Basics

-That anxiety comes from the cumulative concern of making a poor decision from selecting a link that will ultimately waste their precious time and the concern that they will not have time to look at the whole list of websites returned by the search engine (Google, Bing) thus missing out on finding the perfect solution.
+That anxiety comes from the cumulative concern of making a poor decision from selecting a link that will ultimately waste their precious time and the concern that they will not have time to look at the whole list of websites returned by the search engine (Google, Bing) results thus missing out on finding the perfect solution.

 We have about 10 seconds to entice them and lead them to believe they have found the correct site by giving them just enough small pieces of information on the home page to get them to make the ultimate sacrifice – THE TIME COMMITMENT!
 Once a visitor commits to spend time on your site the journey to find the perfect solution should come to an end.